yehogwon/yehogwon.github.io/_news/ann_1.md

 inline: true
 ---

-📚 I started my Bachelor's course at [POSTECH](https://www.postech.ac.kr/eng/)!
+📚 I will start the Bachelor's course in CSE at [POSTECH](https://www.postech.ac.kr/eng/)!